disdi/VexRiscv-Debug/README.md

 To be compliant, the implementation must have at least one of the memory access mechanisms: Program Buffer, Abstract Access Memory or System Bus Access (SBA).

-- **Program Buffer**: VexRiscv does not use a dedicated program buffer as specified in the RISC-V debug specification.
-Instead, it uses a single instruction injection port, where instructions are executed directly in the CPU pipeline.
-This offers similar capabilities to the RISC-V program buffer, but limited to a single instruction at a time.
+- **Program Buffer**: VexRiscv supports  program buffer as specified in the RISC-V debug specification.
 - **Abstract Access Memory**: VexRiscv doesn’t directly implement an abstract access memory command.
 Instead, it uses its instruction injection port to achieve similar functionality, allowing the debugger to execute any memory access instruction and thus access memory from the hart's perspective.
 - **System Bus Access**: VexRiscv does not implement a separate system bus access block.
 The instruction injection mechanism is used to access memory and registers, which provides similar functionality but with instructions executed by the CPU.
 This means it cannot use this method to access memory while the CPU is running, as described in the RISC-V debug specification.